peterhuene/azure-functions-rs/CONTRIBUTING.md

 ## Submitting Changes

-To make changes to this project, please [fork the repo](https://help.github.com/en/articles/fork-a-repo) and make your changes on a branch in this repo.
+To make changes to this project, please [fork the repo](https://help.github.com/en/articles/fork-a-repo).
+Create a feature branch with a name describing the feature added by the branch (i.e. `binding-to-iot`).
+Commit and push your changes to this branch.
 When you are ready to contribute, make your pull-request into the `dev` branch.

 ### Before you make a Pull Request